Credit: @marcostorresf on Instagram

 Whether you prefer your donuts filled or ring-shaped, glazed or powdered, for breakfast or as a dessert, or even whether you spell them “donuts” or “doughnuts," one thing everyone can agree on is that these masterpieces of sweet fried dough are a delicious treat.
-We’ve rounded up some of New York State’s finest doughy delights in honor of not one but two National Donut Days on June 2 and November 5.
+We’ve rounded up some of New York State’s finest doughy delights in honor of not one but two National Donut Days November 5 and June 5.

 Cider Belly (Capital-Saratoga)

 Cider Belly’s motto “Doughnuts for the people and by the people!” means that every donut you buy will be freshly made, warm, and soft—and you don't have to worry about what season you're in to bite into a delicious cider donut.
-A common fixture on “best of” lists, Cider Belly serves up these fall favorites year-round and tops them with a variety of flavors including cinnamon spice buttercream, German chocolate, and butter rum glaze.
+A common fixture on “best of” lists, Cider Belly serves up these fall favorites year-round and tops them with a variety of flavors including cinnamon spice buttercream, fresh Maine blueberry, maple bacon, German chocolate, and butter rum glaze.
+They also offer vegan and made without gluten donuts!
 Albany

 South Dayton Supermarket (Chautauqua-Allegheny)